backdrop-contrib/lumi/README.md

 Lumi
 ====

-A customisable admin theme that lets you select from various colour schemes.
-Perfect for cold, wintery days.
+Lumi (pronounced 'Loo-me') is a modern, customisable admin theme for Backdrop.

 Installation
 ------------